edwardoughton/cdcam/docs/getting-started.rst

 In this document, we provide an introductory overview of the data, functions and results for how to use ``cdcam`` with the example project.

+To quickly run the model and inspect the outputs see the reproducible example:

+    python scripts/reprex.py

-To run and reproduce the example project:
+Alternatively, run and reproduce the full example project by:

-1. download the data from the Zenodo repository, https://doi.org/10.5281/zenodo.3525286
+1. downloading the data from the Zenodo repository, https://doi.org/10.5281/zenodo.3525286
-2. copy ``scripts/script_config.template.ini`` to ``scripts/script_config.ini`` and edit the
+2. copying ``scripts/script_config.template.ini`` to ``scripts/script_config.ini`` and edit the
    ``base_path`` value to match the location of your downloaded data
-3. run ``scripts/run.py`` to generate results
+3. running ``scripts/run.py`` to generate results

-The data available from the Zenodo repository contains a number of folders including:
+The data available from the Zenodo repository contain a number of folders including:

 - Mobile coverage information from Ofcom (``ofcom_2018``).
 - Population growth scenarios for local authority districts (``population_scenarios``).